Daoud Nabi, 71-Year-Old Grandfather, Died Using His Body To Shield Others During New Zealand Mosque Shooting

 — The Hill (@thehill) March 15, 2019

 Officials in New Zealand are still unraveling details from the pair of shootings, and have taken a 28-year-old man into custody on a murder charge.
-As CNBC reported, four others were taken into custody, including three men and one woman, and authorities said they are still investigating what others may have been involved in either the planning or actual carrying out of the attack.
+As CNBC reported, four others were taken into custody, including three men and one woman, and authorities said they are still investigating others who may have been involved in either the planning or actual carrying out of the attack.

-The shooting prompted condolences from across the world as well as condemnation for the hate-fueled attack on Muslims.
+The shooting prompted condolences from across the world, as well as condemnation for the hate-fueled attack on Muslims.

 “This is one of New Zealand’s darkest days,” said the country’s prime minister, Jacinda Ardern.
 “Clearly what has happened here is an extraordinary and unprecedented act of violence.”

-“It is clear that this can only be described as a terrorist attack,” Ardern added.
+“It is clear that this can only be described as a terrorist attack.”

 The shooting has also prompted an outpouring of support across New Zealand, with many speaking out in support of the country’s small Muslim population and other religious groups offering support to the victims and their families.